 Can You Drink Tap Water in Croatia Overview

 The short and sweet answer to the question: Is it safe to drink tap water in Croatia?
 Yes!
-You can drink Croatian water knowing that it is completely safe to consume.
+You can drink Croatian water knowing that it is completely safe to drink.

 Croatia Water Sources: Where Does Clean Drinking Water Come From?